thymikee/jest-preset-angular/README.md

 ### Can't resolve all parameters for SomeClass(?)

-For Angular 8 users, a [change to the way the Angular CLI works](https://github.com/thymikee/jest-preset-angular/issues/288) may be causing your metadata to be lost.
+With Angular 8 and higher, a [change to the way the Angular CLI works](https://github.com/thymikee/jest-preset-angular/issues/288) may be causing your metadata to be lost.
 You can update your `tsconfig.spec.json` to include the `emitDecoratorMetadata` compiler option:

 ```
   "compilerOptions": {